- Degree Works

 - Interactive Course Search is available on GoldLink.

-New students beginning spring or winter 2019 will need to attend New Student Orientation where you will be advised and register for classes.
+New students beginning spring 2020 will need to attend New Student Orientation where you will be advised and register for classes.

 - Watch the "How to Register for Classes Video Tutorial"